-As Onoway is a service centre for a larger rural community and nearby summer villages, many people travel to the municipality and abroad for recreation.
+As Onoway is a service centre for a larger rural community and Summer Villages, many people travel to the municipality and abroad for recreation.
 Where appropriate, Onoway should work in collaboration with the County and other municipal neighbours to coordinate the provision of recreational and cultural amenities for the wider community.